A Hard Pass: The 7 Dangers of Buying a House with Mold

 As if this all weren’t enough, mold can also trigger allergies.
 Sometimes mold-related allergies can develop into more serious illnesses, such as pneumonia and bronchitis.

-If someone in your home has a weakened immune system, they will be more susceptible to develop mold-related infections.
+If someone in your home has a weakened immune system, they will be more susceptible to developing mold-related infections.
 These infections are dangerous to immuno-compromised people and can lead to long-term illnesses and, in some cases, death.

 5. Treating Mold Can Be Expensive

 Once a mold infestation affects a home, it can take a great deal of money, time, energy, and resources to eliminate the problem.

 If the mold infestation is fairly advanced, you may need some major structural work to eliminate the issue.
-For instance, it might require cutting into drywall or even complete demolition to some parts of the home.
+For instance, it might require cutting into drywall or even complete demolition of some parts of the home.
 Any infested carpeting, drywall, flooring, and other porous materials will need to be fully replaced, which can be quite expensive.

 Serious mold problems need to be treated using special mold-resistant solutions.
 This can be something as simple as anti-fungal paint, but it may also involve using special seals and chemical solutions.
-These treatments were rather inconvenient as it restricts you from using your house to its fullest capacity.
+These treatments were rather inconvenient as they restricted you from using your house to its fullest capacity.

 Chances are that you will need to renovate the area after mold remediation is complete.
 In worst-case scenarios, your home may be condemned, especially if it is infested with toxic mold.
 This is an extreme scenario – and often preventable if you catch the mold issue early enough.